chinnucsk/countly-sdk-blackberry-webworks/README.md

 It collects data from mobile devices, and visualizes this information to analyze mobile application usage and end-user behavior.
-There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data (for iOS, Android and Blackberry).
+There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data (for iOS, Android, Windows Phone and Blackberry).
 Both parts are open source.

 Countly Server source code: